Eating disorders - anorexia

 - History of sexual abuse or other traumatic event

 - Experiencing a big life change, such as moving or going to a new school

-People with anorexia may think they are in control of their disease and don't want any help.
-But if you or a loved one is experiencing signs of anorexia, it's important to seek help.
+People with anorexia may think they are in control of their disease and do not need help.
+But if you or a loved one is experiencing signs of anorexia, it is important to seek help.
 If you are a parent who suspects your child has anorexia, take your child to see a doctor immediately.
-He/she will order several laboratory tests and perform a psychological evaluation.
-If your doctor suspects anorexia, he or she may use the SCOFF questionnaire, developed in Great Britain.
+The doctor will order several laboratory tests and perform a psychological evaluation.
+If anorexia is suspected, your doctor may use the SCOFF questionnaire, developed in Great Britain.
 A "yes" response to at least 2 of the following questions is a strong indicator of an eating disorder:

 - S: "Do you feel sick because you feel full?"

 - C: "Do you lose control over how much you eat?"